asyrjasalo/dockoon/bicep/README.md

 ### Domain name

 You must own a domain which is delegated to an existing public DNS zone in the same Azure subscription.
-Deployment will create DNS records in the zone for the Container Instance app (A to private IP) and API Management Gateway (CNAME).
+Deployment will create DNS records in the zone for the Container Instance app (A record) and API Management endpoints (3 CNAMEs).

 ### Certificate